 Hearing strange noises when your air conditioner is on?
-There's likely something wrong with your system.
-If you don’t fix it, it could lead to significant—and expensive—issues eventually.
-We're going to help you figure out what’s happening with your air conditioner and what you can do to correct it.
+There's probably something wrong with your unit.
+If you don’t fix it, it could lead to significant—and expensive—problems eventually.
+We're going to help you find out what’s going on with your air conditioner and what you can do to correct it.

 8 Common Air Conditioning Noises

-- Gurgling - Gurgling generally indicates a problem with your refrigerant line.
+- Gurgling - Gurgling usually indicates a problem with your refrigerant line.
 If you can't identify where the noise is coming from, that's alright.
-An expert can help determine where this noise is occurring.
-You can find more information on our gurgling noises guide.
+A professional can help find out where this noise is occurring.
+You can learn more information on our gurgling noises guide.

 - Clicking - Clicking can indicate you have a loose part or that the fan is misaligned.
 You can see more information in our clicking noise guide.

 - Pulsating - Pulsating can be due to a loose part.
 Go through our pulsating noise guide for more information.

 - Loud Noise - A noticeable noise from your outdoor unit can indicate an issue with your compressor, damper, fan or air handler.
 Check out our loud noise guide for additional information.

 - Humming - Humming can be related to fan motor issues or a broken relay switch.
 Read through our humming noise guide for more information.

 You can find further information about prevalent air conditioning issues on energy.gov